loginom/admin-guide-l10n/data-en/adapter/config/parameters.md

-# Description of the configuration parameters
+# Description of the Configuration Parameters

 ## Parameters of the general settings